 Advice for Teachers

-– Dr Andrew Murray, Trinity Hall’s Admissions Tutor for Sciences
+– Dr Marcus Tomalin, Trinity Hall’s Director of Admissions

-The University undergraduate admissions website has a brilliant section specifically for teachers and parents.
-The Advice for teachers and HE advisors booklet contains lots of really useful information about the University and the application process, including guidance on how to write a UCAS reference.
+4. Make note of the information provided on the wider University undergraduate admissions website, which has a brilliant section specifically for teachers and parents.
+There is even an Advice for teachers and HE advisors booklet that contains lots of information about the University and application process, including guidance on how to write a UCAS reference.

 5. Seek out webinars and events held by colleges beyond Trinity Hall to get exactly what information you need, whenever you need.
 For instance, the webinar below is publicly available thanks to St Catherine’s College:

 Finally, if in doubt, and if you ever need further information, please feel free to email Rosie via the Trinity Hall Schools Liaison Officer email address.
 We wish you and your students the very best of luck.